-In this work, we propose a quantum generative model extending the Expectation Value Sampler using tunable observables.
+This work proposes a quantum generative model extending the Expectation Value Sampler using tunable observables.
 The model outputs random variables, given by the expectation values of an internal random state.
 Ideally, the outcomes follow a target probability distribution accessible through data.
-The tunable-observable extension enhances the expressivity of the model while reducing the quantum resources required for training, as compared to fixed-observables models.
+The tunable-observable extension enhances the expressivity of the model while reducing the quantum resources required for training, compared to fixed-observable models.
 These improvements are demonstrated both analytically and empirically.
-Our contributions are as follows. a) The expressivity enhancement is demonstrated by showing that fixed-observable models are included in tunable-observable models, but not the converse. b) We can improve sample complexity by restricting our observables to those that can be efficiently estimated using classical shadows.
-We also provide upper bounds on the number of measurements required to estimate the output probability distribution up to a predefined precision. c) We propose two new adversarial training procedures with improved performances while maintaining the same requirements of quantum resources, by fine-tuning the update rate of parameters in the observables and in the quantum circuits.
+Our contributions are as follows. a) The expressivity enhancement is demonstrated by showing that fixed-observable models are included in tunable-observable models, not the converse. b) We can improve sample complexity by restricting our observables to those efficiently estimated using classical shadows.
+We also provide upper bounds on the number of measurements required to estimate the output probability distribution up to a predefined precision. c) We propose two new adversarial training procedures with improved performances while maintaining the same requirements of quantum resources, by fine-tuning the update rate of parameters in the observables and the quantum circuits.

 We showcase the performance of tunable-observable models by conducting numerical experiments.
-First, tunable-observable models in practice outperform fixed-observable models, even in data generated by fixed-observable models.
-Second, the tailored training procedures, together with the classical-shadow sampling strategy, reduce the overall training cost.
-Furthermore, the training procedures exhibit an interesting phenomenon: moderate levels of shot noise can improve training performance, similar to the noise injection in classical GAN training.
+First, tunable-observable models outperform fixed-observable models in practice, even in data generated by fixed-observable models.
+Second, the tailored training procedures and the classical-shadow sampling strategy reduce the overall training cost.
+Furthermore, the training procedures exhibit an interesting phenomenon: moderate shot noise levels can improve training performance, similar to the noise injection in classical GAN training.

 Interesting foreseeable research directions include investigating the performance of tunable-observable models on low-dimensional, real-world data sets.
-Technically valuable contributions are theoretical analysis of the convergence properties and stability of the proposed training procedures as well as numerical characterization of the level of shot noise that is beneficial to the model's performance.
+Technically valuable contributions are a theoretical analysis of the convergence properties and stability of the proposed training procedures and a numerical characterization of the shot noise level that benefits the model's performance.